LearnersGuild/learning-os/game/stats/README.md

 Total number of days a player led a team in Deliberate Practice as a Team Member or Team Lead.
 (Lead Days + Membership Days = Build Days)

+## Preferred Goal Selection Percentage (PGSP)

+Percentage of time that a player voted for a goal and got assigned to it.

 ## Lead Days (LD)

 Total number of days a player led a team in Deliberate Practice as a Team Lead